Root Canal Treatments – What to Expect

 After Treatment

-After covering the root canal, your dentist will put a filling in the tooth.
+After covering the root canal, your dentist will fill the tooth.

-For a few days, there may be some minor discomfort, similar to the aftermath of a routine filling.
+There may be some minor discomfort for a few days, similar to the aftermath of a routine filling.
 This is usually treatable with over-the-counter analgesics such as ibuprofen.

 After it is sufficiently secure, the dentist completes the procedure by placing a new crown on the tooth.